Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 This experience taught me how important communication skills are in my role.
 As a software engineer, I had previously thought that the most important skill I had was my ability as a programmer.
 But this project taught me that by communicating well with other people and other teams, I could have a far greater impact than I could just through writing code.”

-2. Tell me about a time you dealt with conflict on a team.
-How did you solve it?
+2.2 Tell me about a time you dealt with conflict on a team.
+How did you solve it?↑

-This is a real favorite among interviewers across all industries.
+This is a real favorite among interviewers because across all industries, strong differences of opinion are an everyday occurrence.
 Conflicts can cause real problems, especially if they’re not dealt with properly.
-However, conflicts can also be constructive if they’re centered on work.
-In many industries strong differences of opinion are an everyday occurrence.
+However, they can also be constructive if centered on work.

 The interviewer will want to see that you have the empathy to understand both sides of a conflict and the communication skills to solve it.
 If you’re a manager, you’ll want to show that you put processes in place to deal with conflicts and can quickly and effectively bring about the best possible resolution.